Jun 24 | Categories: Graphic Design

 As a foundation, you should be familiar with sans serif and serif fonts, as they govern most online/web designs.

 Serif fonts have “feet” attached at the end or bottom of the characters (think Times New Roman).
 Sans serif fonts do not have feet (see Helvetica).
 If you ever need help remembering the difference, just know that sans serif literally means “without serif.”

-Limit the amount of fonts you use.
-There are thousands of fonts—both free and for purchase—but don’t get font-happy; don’t use more than three.
+There are thousands of fonts—both free and for purchase—but don’t get font-happy.
+In fact, don’t use more than three.
 Your site will start to look mismatched and messy beyond two.

 86% of internet users have cell phones, which means the majority of your users will likely view your website on a mobile device.
-This means that whatever font you choose for your website needs to be compatible across multiple devices.
+Whatever font you choose for your website needs to be compatible across multiple devices.
 Does it look smooth and clean on a desktop?
-How does it look in Chrome, and Chrome mobile?
+How does it look in Chrome and on Chrome mobile?
 Do a ton of testing across various tablets, phones, laptops, and desktops.